High Stakes: A Mental Health Perspective on Gambling in Canada

 Key findings include:

-73.1% of Canadians reported participating in some form of gambling.
+• 73.1% of adult Canadians reported participating in some form of gambling.

-People with problematic gambling were 4 times more likely to indicate symptoms of anxiety and depression according to the GAD-7 and PHQ-9 compared to those who gamble but were not at risk.
+• People with problem gambling were 4 times more likely to indicate symptoms of anxiety and depression according to the GAD-7 and PHQ-9 compared to those who gamble but were not at risk.

-Those with problematic gambling were 4 times more likely to thought about suicide and 7 times more likely to have planned a suicide in the last 12 months.
+• Those with problem gambling were 4 times more likely to thought about suicide and 7 times more likely to have planned a suicide in the last 12 months.